Paul A. Myers

 Biography

-Paul A. Myers is the author of the history-based novels "Paris 1935: Destiny's Crossroads," "Paris 1934: Victory in Retreat" and "Vienna 1934: Betrayal at the Ballplatz."
+Paul A. Myers is the author of the contemporary satirical novel "Greek Bonds and French Ladies," and the history-based novels "A Farewell in Paris," "Paris 1935: Destiny's Crossroads," "Paris 1934: Victory in Retreat" and "Vienna 1934: Betrayal at the Ballplatz."
 He also publishes short travel culture essays under the series name "French Sketches."
 Previously, he wrote the maritime history "North to California: The Spanish Voyages of Discovery 1533-1603."
 He is a self-employed CPA and lives in Claremont CA with his wife Minche, where both are active in fine arts groups.
-Myers serves as co-president of the Scripps College Fine Arts Foundation 2008-2012.
+Myers served as co-president of the Scripps College Fine Arts Foundation 2008-2012.
 Paul and his wife are amateur francophiles and visit France regularly.

 Where to find Paul A. Myers online